-On March 15, 2023, the Company filed a certificate with the Secretary of State of Delaware (the "Certificate of Retirement"), effecting the retirement and cancellation of the Series A Preferred Stock to eliminate such Series A Preferred Stock are currently outstanding as they were redeemed by the Company in
+On March 15, 2023, the Company filed a certificate with the Secretary of State of Delaware (the "Certificate of Retirement"), effecting the retirement and cancellation of the Series A Preferred Stock to eliminate such Series A Preferred Stock.
+No shares of Series A Preferred Stock are currently outstanding as they were redeemed by the Company in March 2023.

-March 2023.
 There were no shares of Series A Preferred Stock issued and outstanding as of June 30, 2024 and 2023 for both periods.